-The dirty little secret in the IT industry is that despite all the advancements in software development, software testing remains dominated by yesterday’s application lifecycle management (ALM) tools and manual testing—and they simply don’t meet the needs of today’s accelerated development processes.
+The dirty little secret in the IT industry is that despite all the advancements in software development, software testing remains dominated by yesterday’s ALM tools and Manual testing —and they simply don’t meet the needs of today’s accelerated development processes.
 Transforming testing for the modern era represents a tremendous opportunity.
-It’s a low-hanging fruit that can help you increase acceleration, reduce risk and cut costs.
+It’s a low-hanging fruit that can help you increase acceleration, reduce risk, and cut costs.

 Agile and DevOps initiatives aim to accelerate the process of delivering working software to the end user.
-However, even organizations that have adopted Agile and DevOps report dismal test automation rates: less than 20 percent for end-to-end testing.
+However, even organizations who have adopted Agile and DevOps report dismal test automation rates: less than 20% for end-to-end testing.
 This means that after the rest of your software delivery pipeline is automated and optimized, an outdated testing process eventually emerges as the bottleneck.
 By transforming testing, you can increase your throughput significantly.
-I’ve witnessed many companies increase time to market by 55 percent by modernizing their testing process.
+I’ve witnessed many companies increase time to market by 55% by modernizing their testing process.